Ditectrev/Microsoft-Azure-AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Microsoft Defender for Identity.
 - [ ] Microsoft Entra Permissions Management.
 - [x] Azure AD Identity Governance.

+### Set available effects to [...]:

+- [x] DepoyIfNotExist.
+- [ ] EnforceRegoPolicy.
+- [ ] Modify.

+#### Include in the definition [...]:

+- [x] The identity required to perform the remediation task.
+- [ ] The scopes of the policy assignments.
+- [ ] The role-based access control (RBAC) roles required to perform the remediation task.

+### You have an Azure subscription.
+The subscription contains a tiered app named App1 that is distributed across multiple containers hosted in Azure Container Instances.
+You need to deploy an Azure Monitor monitoring solution for App.
+The solution must meet the following requirements: Support using synthetic transaction monitoring to monitor traffic between the App1 components.
+Minimize development effort.
+What should you include in the solution?

+- [ ] Network insights.
+- [x] Application Insights.
+- [ ] Container insights.
+- [ ] Log Analytics Workspace insights.

+### Resource [...]:

+- [ ] App1.
+- [ ] App1Logs.
+- [x] Workspace1.

+### Modification [...]:

+- [x] Change to a commitment pricing tier.
+- [ ] Change to the Basic Logs data plan.
+- [ ] Set a daily cap.

+### You have 12 Azure subscriptions and three projects.
+Each project uses resources across multiple subscriptions.
+You need to use Microsoft Cost Management to monitor costs on a per project basis.
+The solution must minimize administrative effort.
+Which two components should you include in the solution?
+Each correct answer presents part of the solution.
+NOTE: Each correct selection is worth one point.

+- [x] budgets.
+- [x] resource tags.
+- [ ] custom role-based access control (RBAC) roles.
+- [ ] management groups.
+- [ ] Azure boards.

+### To trigger the compliance scans, use [...]:

+- [ ] An Azure template.
+- [x] The Azure Command-Line Interface (CLI).
+- [ ] The Azure portal.

+### To generate the non-compliance alerts, configure diagnostic settings for the [...]:

+- [x] Azure activity logs.
+- [ ] Log Analytics workspace.
+- [ ] Storage accounts.

+### For the blobs [...]:

+- [ ] A user delegation shared access signature (SAS) only.
+- [x] A shared access signature (SAS) and a stored access policy.
+- [ ] A user delegation shared access signature (SAS) and a stored access policy.

+### For the file shares [...]:

+- [x] Azure AD credentials.
+- [ ] A user delegation shared access signature (SAS) only.
+- [ ] A user delegation shared access signature (SAS) and a stored access policy.

+### To forward the logs [...]:

+- [ ] A linked storage account for the Log Analytics workspace.
+- [x] An Azure Monitor data collection endpoint.
+- [ ] A service endpoint.

+### To transform the logs and store the data [...]:

+- [x] A KQL query.
+- [ ] A WQL query.
+- [ ] An XPath query.

+### To collect the event logs [...]:

+- [x] Azure Event Grid.
+- [ ] Azure Lighthouse.
+- [ ] Azure Purview.

+### To support the DCRs [...]:

+- [ ] The Log Analytics agent.
+- [x] The Azure Monitor agent.
+- [ ] The Azure Connected Machine agent.